qxsch/ScreenResolution/README.md

 # ScreenResolution
 Show, Update ScreenResolution with powershell or cmd.

+The key feature is to allow a different screen resolution for each user (depending on their usage).
+The saved screen resolution will be automatically restore at logon time.

 Features:
   * Powershell Module to:
     * get the screen resolution (current, all supported)